-Part I: Four courses from CHIN 401-411: selection of courses is subject to the approval of the Programme Director.
+Part I: CHIN 480 and three courses from CHIN 401-411 (subject to NZVCC CUAP approval due December 2009).
+Selection of courses is subject to the approval of the Programme Director.
 CHIN 401 is compulsory for candidates who are not adequately literate in Chinese or fluent speakers in Mandarin.